Hulk Vs Groot? Vin Diesel Teases Fight While Mentioning Rocket Groot Spin-Off Movie

 As for the Rocket and Groot movie, it may indeed happen, but until James Gunn confirms it, it’s nothing but a rumor.

-[Feature Photo by Jonathan Leibson/Getty Images for Paramount Pictures International]
+[Featured Image by Jonathan Leibson/Getty Images for Paramount Pictures International]